WANdisco/wandisco-documentation-ldm/docs/command-reference.md

 ### `exclusion add regex`

-Create an exclusion that can be applied to migrations to prevent certain files and directories being transferred based on matching file/directory name using regular expression.
+Create an exclusion using a regular expression to prevent certain files and directories being transferred based on matching file or directory names.
 Once associated with a migration using [`migration exclusion add`](#migration-exclusion-add), files and directories that match the regular expression will not be migrated.

 ```text title="Create a new exclusion by regular expression policy"
 SYNOPSYS